Tony Mokbel: Arrests, flight, and extradition

 By the end of the 1990s, police had become increasingly aware of the scale of Mokbel's drugs trafficking operations.
-A prominent drug dealer turned police informant was used to gather evidence on Mokbel's importations between October 2000 and August 2001.
+Nicola Gobbo (see Lawyer X scandal) used her position to illegally gather evidence on Mokbel's importations between October 2000 and August 2001.
 Mokbel was arrested in August 2001 for a small importation of cocaine of the previous year.
 He was bailed in 2002, but while on bail, he was caught attempting to organise an importation of drugs chemicals through an undercover AFP officer.
 He was arrested on associated charges in September 2005, but again was granted bail.

 While still awaiting trial in early 2006, Mokbel received intelligence that Operation Purana officers intended to charge him with murder for his alleged role in two of the Melbourne gangland killings.
 He therefore skipped bail and fled after 19 March.
 Mokbel first hid himself at a friend's house in Bonnie Doon, Victoria, while an associate made preparations for a maritime escape to Greece.
 A team of Greek sailors were recruited, and a yacht was purchased and transported to Fremantle, Western Australia, where Mokbel was then driven in two hired vehicles.
 He set sail on November 11, and arrived in Greece on 24 December 2006.

 While Mokbel was in hiding in Greece, police laid the murder charge that had provoked his flight.
 Mokbel was charged with Lewis Moran's murder on 28 February 2007.
 Police alleged that he and Carl Williams paid Keith Faure and Evangelos Goussis $150,000 for the March 2004 murder of Lewis Moran.
 Faure and Goussis were both convicted of the murder, but Mokbel was acquitted in September 2009.
 He was also charged in 2007 with the October 2003 murder of suspected drug dealer Michael Marshall, but prosecutors later withdrew this charge.